Hiribya: Ottoman period

-In 1838, it was noted as located in the Gaza district.
+In 1838 Hirbiya was described as part of the Gaza district.

-An Ottoman village list of about 1870 showed that Herbija had 58 houses and a population of 206, though the population count included men, only.
+An Ottoman village list from 1870 showed that Herbija had 58 houses and a population of 206, which included only men.

-In the late 19th century, Hirbiya had a rectangular layout, although some of its adobe brick houses were scattered in surrounding orchards.
+In the late 19th century Hirbiya had a rectangular layout, although some of its adobe brick houses were scattered in surrounding orchards.
 The village was surrounded by a pond, a well, and several gardens.
 To the south were remains of the Crusader fortress.